This document refers to Schleuder version 3.6. To read about older versions of Schleuder please see the older docs.

 - Technical details

-Schleuder is a gpg-enabled mailing list manager with resending capabilities.
+Schleuder is an OpenPGP-enabled mailing list manager with resending capabilities.
 This document tries to explain what that means.

 An email hub for groups